Cycling Noto, Japan: Part 1

 Before we started our cycling tour into the Noto Peninsula, we made a few decisions about how we wanted to travel while we were cycling.
 As we were using folding bikes and it was our first time touring in Japan, we wanted to keep things as simple as possible.

-Each of us kept our luggage under 10kg.
-This meant carrying enough essentials for three days, consisting mainly of clothing, some snacks, cameras, cables, chargers and other small things.
+• Each of us kept our luggage under 10kg, carrying enough essentials for three days, consisting mainly of clothing, some snacks, cameras, cables, chargers and other small things.
 I had a pair of the Ortlieb Sport-Roller Classic panniers which fit everything I needed just nicely.

-Nadiah and Maya chose to go with a small backpack and dry bags which worked really well when strapped to their rear racks with bungee cords.
+• Nadiah and Maya chose to go with a small backpack and dry bags strapped to their rear racks with bungee cords.

 Before setting off though, we wanted to celebrate the start of our adventure with a hearty meal.
 After doing a bit of quick research and speaking to a few locals, we went searching for a neighborhoud Izakaya restaurant that actually wasn't too far away from the bike shop.
 Itaru Honten Izakaya was the place, and it did not disappoint!
 Maya ambitiously ordered the "Samurai set meal" which pretty much translated to A LOT OF FOOD, so we ended up having to help her finish.
 Great selection of dishes and a wonderful Izakaya experience not to be missed!
 And make sure to bring enough cash, because that's just how they roll.